 Perhaps those caramelized onions stayed on the stove too long.
 Have no fear and reach into your pantry for baking soda.
-You can either add a few spoonfuls of the powder to your boiling water to help it break down burnt-on food or if you have really stubborn stains, make a paste using baking soda and water.
+You can either add a few spoonfuls of the powder to your boiling hot water to help it break down burnt-on food residue or if you have really stubborn stains, make a paste using baking soda and water as your cleaning method.

 Apply the thick paste to the spots which need the most help, cover the dutch oven, and let sit overnight.
-The next morning wash the dutch oven with a mild soap and water.
+The next morning wash the dutch oven with mild soapy water.